pbrink231/quickbooks-node-promise/readme.md

   appKey: QB_APP_KEY,
   appSecret: QB_APP_SECRET,
   redirectUrl: QB_REDIRECT_URL,
-  minorversion: 69, /* default if ommited is 69, check for your version in the documents */
+  storeStrategy: new DefaultStore(), /* should create your own, can use the exported DefaultStore */
-  useProduction: QB_USE_PROD, /* default is false */
+  minorversion: 69, /* OPTIONAL, default is the latest */
-  debug: (NODE_ENV == "production" ? false : true), /* default is false */
+  useProduction: QB_USE_PROD, /* OPTIONAL, default is false */
-  storeStrategy: new QBStoreStrategy(),  // if ommited uses storage inside the created object
+  debug: (NODE_ENV == "production" ? false : true), /* OPTIONAL, default is false */
   scope: [
     QuickBooks.scopes.Accounting,
     QuickBooks.scopes.OpenId,